isomerpages/cris-scri/_anah-afes-symposium-speakers/Dr Ada Teo.md

 <p>Associate Consultant, Division of Endocrinology, Department of Medicine,
 National University Health Systems (NUHS), Singapore</p>
 <h4>Profile</h4>
-<p>Having completed the Cambridge MB-PhD programme under the Agency for Science,
+<p>Having completed the Cambridge MB-PhD programme, Dr Ada Teo is currently
-Technology and Research (A*STAR), Dr Ada Teo is currently a Senior Resident at National University Hospital.
-She has also been appointed Clinical Lecturer under the NUS Clinical Faculty Scheme.
-Her research is focused on the molecular genetics of hypertension, in particular aldosterone-producing adenomas.
-This led to the discovery of a subtype of adenomas with hallmark somatic mutations and a genotype-phenotype correlation.
-This work enabled both clinical insight and research expertise to be intertwined, with patients benefiting from, and contributing to, research into their own hypertension- culminating in her first publication in the New England Journal of Medicine in 2015.</p>
-<p></p>
-<p></p>
-<p>[Taken from the SingHealth Duke-NUS Scientific Congress 2023]</p>
+an Associate Consultant in Endocrinology at National University Hospital Singapore.
+Her research focuses on the molecular genetics of endocrine hypertension, particularly primary aldosteronism.
+This led to the observation of a genotype-phenotype correlation in aldosterone-producing adenomas and subsequent discovery of a novel subtype with hallmark somatic mutations <em>(First-author publication in NEJM, 2015)</em>.
+This work intertwines research with clinical insight, empowering patients to contribute to hypertension research while concurrently improving patient care.
+Her recent review on molecular imaging in primary aldosteronism was recently published in JCEM in July 2025.</p>
 <p></p>